putuoka/c4it-blog/content/posts/2022/076-postgres-crud-entityframework/article.md

 ---
 title: "How to perform CRUD operations with Entity Framework Core and PostgreSQL"
-path: '/blog/postgres-crud-entityframework'
+path: "/blog/postgres-crud-entityframework"
-tags: ["CSharp", "Database","SQL","PostgreSQL","MainArticle"]
+tags: ["CSharp", "Database", "SQL", "PostgreSQL", "MainArticle"]
 featuredImage: "./cover.png"
 excerpt: "With Entity Framework you can perform operations on relational databases without writing a single line of SQL.
 We will use EF to integrate PostgreSQL in our application"
 created: 2022-03-29